 As a startup venture, you need a capital expenditure of Ksh 276.750 for a fully functional 500 chicken house.
 The overall costs and profits for keeping 500 broiler chickens are as shown above.

-Cost of rearing 1,000 broilers in Kenya
+Costs and profits of rearing 1,000 broilers in Kenya

 The following is a gross margin analysis for a 1,000 broiler chicken farm.
 It uses the current market cost, prices and the above assumptions required farm inputs and labour.